|“Verifying legality of timber and wood products”

 Lacey Act (USA):

-Basic elements of illegality of forest products under the Lacey Act include:
+Basic elements of the illegality of forest products under the Lacey Act include:

 Australian Illegal Logging Prohibition Act 2012: